After you apply

 If at any time you wish to withdraw your application from consideration, you may make the request to withdraw by contacting SGS.
 Please note that application fees cannot be refunded for withdrawn applications.

 4. After a recommendation for admission (full and conditional admission)

 Once an academic unit has made a decision on an application file, a formal recommendation is sent to SGS.
 Applications recommended for admission will be reviewed by SGS to ensure University regulations are met.
-Applicants with complete files and approved by SGS will be sent an admission package to their permanent mailing address as listed on their application form.
-Admitted students are strongly encouraged to read and understand fully all regulations policies governing graduate students as noted in the University Calendar and SGS website.
+Applicants with complete files and approved by SGS will be sent an admission letter by email.
 Students will also receive a Program of Study form which will include, among other information, their supervisory committee members, program courses, and value of funding package (if applicable).

 Fully admitted students will be asked to fully complete and return the Accept/Decline form to our office immediately.
 Some academic units may place a deadline for these Accept/Decline forms.
 You are advised to refer to your admission letter or contact the appropriate unit to determine if a deadline applies.
-Fully admitted students will be able to register for courses at the onset of each registration period.
-International students will be required to visit SGS upon arrival and submit their study permit prior to registration.
+Fully admitted students will be able to register at the onset of each registration period.

 5. Deferring your admission